-When you select one of the above options, except for Not used, a subwindow similar to the one below appears to let you set the parallel port mode and DMA channel.
+When you select one of the above options, except for Not used, a subwindow similar to the one below appears to let you set the parallel port mode.
+The options for this setting are ECP (Default) and Std.
+Bi-Directional.